tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 A CID is an identifier carried in the record layer header of a DTLS datagram that gives the receiver additional information for selecting the appropriate security context.
-The CID mechanism has been specified in
-{{!I-D.ietf-tls-dtls-connection-id}} for DTLS 1.2 and in
-{{!I-D.ietf-tls-dtls13}} for DTLS 1.3.
+The CID mechanism has been specified in {{!RFC9146}} for DTLS 1.2 and in {{!RFC9147}} for DTLS 1.3.

-Section 6 of {{!I-D.ietf-tls-dtls-connection-id}} describes how the use of CID increases the attack surface by providing both on-path and off-path attackers an opportunity for (D)DoS.
+Section 6 of {{!RFC9146}} describes how the use of CID increases the attack surface by providing both on-path and off-path attackers an opportunity for (D)DoS.
 It then goes on describing the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port) different from the one currently associated with the DTLS connection.
 However, the actual mechanism for ensuring that the new peer address is willing to receive and process DTLS records is left open.
 This document standardizes a return routability check (RRC) as part of the DTLS protocol itself.

 The return routability check is performed by the receiving peer before the CID-to-IP address/port binding is updated in that peer's session state